Use Shifter with Python

 print(f"Content: {element.text[:200]}")

-driver.quit() Frequently asked FAQ questions
+driver.quit() Frequently asked questions

 Common questions about using Shifter with Python.